XQF/xqf/README.md

 DESCRIPTION
 -----------

-XQF is a server browser and launcher for games using id Tech engines, Unreal engines and derivatives.
+XQF is a server browser and launcher for games using id Tech engines, Unreal engines and many others (see the [wiki/Supported-games](https://github.com/XQF/xqf/wiki/Supported-games) page for details).
 XQF is a front-end to QStat and uses the GTK+ 2 toolkit.
-See the [Wiki](https://github.com/XQF/xqf/wiki) for more information.

 To learn more about what's new in XQF, please read the file [NEWS.md](NEWS.md) and the [ChangeLog](ChangeLog).